JavaMahileu/eighty/README.md

 ## Building Eighty

-There are the next .bat-files for project building:
+There are following .bat-files for project building:
 * dirty_build.bat - development version is built, unit-tests and integration tests, Code Quality checks using findbugs, pmd, checkstyle are not performed.
 * commit_build.bat - production version is built, all the tests, jUnit and integration, Code Quality checks using findbugs, pmd, checkstyle are performed.
 * dirty_deploy.bat - development version is built, unit-tests and integration tests, Code Quality checks using findbugs, pmd, checkstyle are not performed.
 Build is deployed on the local server tomcat 7.